Marshyp/Soteria/README.md

 # Soteria
 Soteria is an automated tool for testing software and creating WDAC policies around the software.
 This project is currently a WIP

+### NOTICE
+Please note that this currently relies on the folder `C:\SanboxTest\` - Future editions will allow for defining other locations more easily.

 ---

 ## TO DO: